Hepatitis B: What parents should know about the virus and the vaccine

 For more than three decades, it has been routine to give all newborns in the U.S. the hepatitis B vaccine.
 That could soon change.

-An advisory committee to the Centers for Disease Control and Prevention is expected to vote Thursday on whether to rescind that universal recommendation.
+An advisory committee to the Centers for Disease Control and Prevention is expected to vote Friday on whether to rescind that universal recommendation.
+Some members of the committee argue that it's not necessary to vaccinate all newborns against hepatitis B.

+But many pediatricians say the health consequences of ending the recommendation could result in dire health consequences.

 "It would be extremely dangerous," Dr. Andrew Pavia told NPR this year.
 He's a professor of pediatrics and medicine with the University of Utah and a pediatric and adult infectious disease specialist.